...And Justice for All producers reunite! Toby Wright and Flemming Rasmussen

 Garage Days is their best sounding/produced release.

 I love the sound of AJFA.
 It might not be technical rule book ideal but it has such a distinct personality that I couldn’t imagine those songs sounding any other way.
-The guitars have a huge 3D kind of crunch and the palm mutes are devastating even though there’s not that much gain dialed in.
-Yeah the drums are a bit forward and direct sounding but the kicks are massive as well.
-Also, whatever they did to the guitars on Dyers Eve that made the amps sound like they’re about to explode makes it one of the most impactful tracks on the album so I’m glad they took the approach they did.
+The guitars have a huge 3D kind of resonance and crunch, and the palm mutes are devastating even though there’s not that much gain dialed in.
+Yeah some of the drums are a bit small, direct, and spread out sounding but the kicks are massive.
+Also, whatever they did to the guitars on Dyers Eve that made the amps sound like they’re about to explode makes it one of the most impactful tracks on the album and it's awesome.
+I’m glad they took the approach they did.

 As much as I personally chase idealized tone these days, I’ll admit that some of my favorite metal records are nowhere close to ideal sounding.
 AJFA is one of them.
 Other stuff like older Insomnium records also fit the bill, they’re maybe kind of amateurish sounding as far as the production and even guitar tone goes but the music is so good that it ends up not mattering much, and again the unique vibe and personality of those records that happen in part because of the production just makes them that much cooler and memorable in the end.